andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - spread – Place tasks evenly based on the specified "field" value.
 Accepted values are attribute key-value pairs, instanceId, or host:
       - ex: "field": "attribute:ecs.availability-zone"
     - NOTE: AWS automatically spreads Fargate tasks across Availability Zones.
+  - Task placement contraints:
+    - distinctInstance - Place each task on a different container instance.
+    - memberOf
   - To use X-Ray:
     - create a Docker image that runs the X-Ray daemon, upload it to a Docker image repository, and then deploy it to your Amazon ECS cluster
     - use port mappings and network mode settings in your task definition file to allow your application to communicate with the daemon container.